scVENUS/PeekabooAV-Installer/README-postinstallation.md

 =========================================

 ## Installer
-run the installer or mimic its actions
+Run the installer or mimic its actions.

 ## Configure Cuckoo and VBox control
 become peekaboo user to configure cuckoo and vbox control

-`su peekaboo`
+`su - peekaboo`

 vboxmanage is a wrapper script that connect either over SSH to the virtualisation host (linux) or vboxmanageAPI.py (windows)

 `vim ~/vboxmanage.conf`

+Make sure that the host ip equals the chosen ip of your peekaboo vm.

 depending on the chosen method it is necessary to either run the vboxmanageAPI.py or configure ssh-key authentication on the virtualisation host

 ### Windows Host
+The path has to be set every time the vboxmanageAPI script is started.
 ```
 smbclient ... vbox/vboxmanageAPI.py ...
  PS> $env:Path += ";C:\Program Files\Oracle\VirtualBox\"
  PS> C:\Python27\python.exe .\vboxmanageAPI.py
 ```
+If you do not use the default ip (10.0.2.2) for the peekaboo vm add the new ip to the list of hosts in the script.

 ### Linux Host
 ```